A property let to 3 or more unrelated people is a house in multiple occupation (HMO). HMO's can include -

 Houses occupied as individual rooms where there is some exclusive occupation.
 This is usually a bedroom or living room.
 There can be some sharing of amenities like a bathroom, toilet, or kitchen.
 Each occupant lives otherwise independently of all others.

 If you use a building as an HMO, you may need planning permission.

 Certain works also need building regulations approval.

-The LACORS fire safety guidance details the fire precautions required in HMOs and single occupancy dwellings.
+The LACORS fire safety guidance details fire precautions.
+They are required in HMOs and single occupancy dwellings.

 HMO Licensing Advice

-If you need any further advice about HMO licensing, please contact us by completing our online form.
+If you need more advice about HMO licensing, contact us by completing our online form.